JLESC/jlesc.github.io/_projects/energy_autonomic.md

 ## Research topic and goals

-Behaviour of HPC systems, such as performance, power consumption, thermal distribution, are increasingly hard to predict due to process variations and dynamic processors, which conflicts with conventional bulk synchronous parallelism software models such as MPI.
-Additionally computing facilities are now interested in limiting computing resources by power/energy budget rather than CPU time.
-Such idea is also negatively affected by unpredictable behaviour of modern HPC systems.
+Behavior of HPC systems, such as performance, power consumption, thermal distribution, are increasingly hard to predict due to process variations and dynamic processors, which conflicts with conventional bulk synchronous parallelism software models such as MPI.
+Additionally, computing facilities are now interested in limiting computing resources by power/energy budget rather than CPU time.
+Such idea is also negatively affected by unpredictable behavior of modern HPC systems.
 Hardware-level power-limiting capability is becoming a standard feature in modern processors.
 Intel running average power limit (RAPL), for example, adjusts CPU core frequency (and CPU states if needed)